The Cost of NOT Killing

 Frequently Asked Questions

-What is the 'cost of failure' in a self-defense situation?
+What is the 'cost of not killing' in a self-defense situation?

-The 'Warrior Poet' is a concept representing a decent, responsible individual who is mentally prepared to use horrific violence if absolutely necessary to protect themselves and their family from extreme threats.
+John Lovell defines a 'Warrior Poet' as a decent person who is mentally prepared and willing to use horrific violence if absolutely necessary to defend themselves or others.
+It signifies a balance of empathy and lethal capability.

-What are the long-term psychological effects of failing to act in a self-defense scenario?
+What are the long-term effects of failing to act in a life-threatening situation?

 More Self Defense Videos You Might Like